 - Increasing the consumption of locally-grown specialty crops in southeastern South Dakota.
-This proposal will raise the comfort level of chefs and consumers in purchasing, storing and preparing local specialty crops, ultimately leading to people in southeast of South Dakota eating more high quality vegetables, fruits and other unique greens.
+This proposal will raise the comfort level of chefs and consumers in purchasing, storing, and preparing local specialty crops, ultimately leading to people in southeast South Dakota eating more high quality vegetables, fruits, and unique greens.
 As the consumption of locally fresh food increases, the demand will allow new farmers to enter the marketplace producing specialty crops that are profitable and build local economies.

 - Request for applications press release

 - Application package checklist